 Instructions

-- Ferment the Sponge: mix the active starter, flour, water, melted coconut oil, honey and salt together in a stand mixer for 5 minutes.
+- Ferment the Sponge: mix the active starter, flour, water, melted butter or coconut oil, honey or sugar and salt together in a stand mixer for 5 minutes.
 You want the dough to be silky and have a smooth texture.
 It will be slightly sticky to the touch but not so much where it sticks to your hand.
-Place the dough into a large greased bowl, cover with plastic wrap or Bee's Wrap and ferment for 8-12 hours.
+Place the dough into a large greased bowl, cover with plastic wrap or Bee's Wrap and ferment for 6-12 hours.
 (It should at least double in size)

 - In a gallon sized plastic bag shake together the coconut sugar and cinnamon.
 Roll the fermented dough into 1 inch balls.
 Add the balls to the plastic bag and shake it into the cinnamon sugar mixture until ball in completely covered.
 Continue until the dough is gone.